Institutional Resources

 Join the CTSI GenAI in Teaching and Learning Commons

 Connect with U of T faculty and staff exploring generative AI’s impact on teaching and learning.
-Share insights, access resources, and discuss current approaches and challenges in our Teams community.
-Our monthly GenAI Reading Group starts June 26, 2–3 pm (online).
-First topic: “Talk is cheap: why structural assessment changes are needed for a time of GenAI” by Corbin, Dawson, and Liu (2025).
+Share insights, access resources, and discuss current approaches and challenges related to generative AI in education.
+Our monthly GenAI Reading Group continues with its seventh session on Thursday, January 29, 11:00 am–12:00 pm ET (online).
+Reading TBA.

 This centralized list of downloadable resources brings together key guides, templates, and strategies from different parts of the website, with the goal of supporting instructors in integrating generative AI into their teaching and promoting responsible student use.
 For further guidance on assessment design and student engagement with generative AI in mind, visit our Teach with Generative AI page.